Ramneekkhurana/privateGKETerraformExample/README.md

 Steps to Deploy GKE in Private mode

-Note - Disabling organization policies may have security repurcussions, please validate with your orgnization Admin about that.
+Note - Disabling organization policies may have security repercussions, please validate with your orgnization Admin about if it's allowed.

 1 - Ensure OSLogin Organization Policy is disabled ( GKE currently doesn't support it ).